• Skip to primary navigation

 • In a large saucepan over medium-high heat, saute onions with salt in olive until tender and translucent, about 4-6 minutes.
 Add chili pepper and cayenne (if using).
 Add garlic and stir for another minute.

 • Add ground beef, breaking up the meat until browned, about 5-6 minutes.
-Add diced tomatoes (with the juices), bell pepper, kidney beans, and Bay leaves.
-Fill tomato can with water and add that to the pot.
+Add diced tomatoes (with the juices), bell pepper, kidney beans, Bay leaves, and basil.
+Fill empty tomato can with water and add that to the pot.
 Allow chili to come to a boil.

 • Reduce heat to a simmer, cover sauce pan with lid, and let simmer for at least 20 minutes (or up to 45 minutes).
 Add more salt and pepper to taste.
 Serve warm with cornbread and your favorite chili toppings!